mehulagg/gitlab/doc/ci/yaml/README.md

 don't have to explicitly configure rules for each type of pipeline to trigger them accidentally.
 Rules that are too broad could cause simultaneous pipelines of a different type to run unexpectedly.

+You can prevent duplicate pipelines with [`workflow` rules](#run-both-branch-and-merge-request-pipelines-without-duplication).

 Some configurations that have the potential to cause duplicate pipelines cause a [pipeline warning](../troubleshooting.md#pipeline-warnings) to be displayed.